Holy-Person/MultyTool/README.md

 * [License](#license)

 ## So, what's this?
-This is an Electron app, I am working on this on my own right now as a student so development might be slower than what you're used to.<br>
+This is an Electron app, I am working on this on my own right now as a student, so development might be a bit slower than what you're used to.
-A module based Electron application, customizable depending on what module you need, the goal will be to make modules for whatever I might need with ease, or even create a module to create more modules, for now this will be a simple test for myself.<br>
+A module based Electron application, customizable depending on what module you need, the goal will be to make modules for whatever I might need with ease, or even create a module to create more modules, for now this will be a simple test for myself.

-Want to download this app?
-Send me an E-Mail [here](#help)
+Any problems or suggestions?
+Send me an E-Mail [here](#help) or ask in the Discord.

 ## The stuff I use
 Currently I'm using:
 * Electron version: ?
 * Chromium version: ?
 * Node version: v12.18.1
+(Will be filled out once the menu update comes out)

 ## Install
-Not for now, this will stay a private project for the time being, until I get it to a level of polish I myself, find acceptable.
+I was thinking of keeping this project private for a little longer until I at least get the menu update out there, but the sooner people test the actual features the better.

 ## Help
 Need help with the app?
 Have questions but can't find an answer?
 You can send me a mail here:
 >holyochi@gmail.com

+You can also check out our Discord.

 ---